Last Updated on February 23, 2024 by Carrie Stephens

 Cockatoo vs. Macaw Bite

 However, this isn’t because cockatoos have more powerful bites or stronger beaks.
 It’s reported that larger cockatoos have a bite strength of up to 350 psi.

 Cockatoos also bite more frequently than macaws.
 When they do, they’re less likely to hold back.
-A healthy and happy macaw is unlikely to bite someone with full force, so cockatoo bites seem worse.
+A healthy and happy macaw is unlikely to bite with full force, so cockatoo bites seem worse.

 What to Do If a Macaw Bites You

-- Make the parrot latch on tighter
+- Make the parrot latch on tighter.

-- Cause the parrot to thrash, making the wound deeper
+- Cause the parrot to thrash, making the wound deeper.

 - If blood has been drawn, wash it with antibacterial soap and rinse with clean water.

-Are Macaw Bites Dangerous?
+Danger of Macaw Bites

 They’re strong enough to sever fingers.
 Even if the bitten finger is still attached to your hand, you could lose all sensation due to the damaged nerves.

-- Psittacosis (parrot fever)
+- Psittacosis (parrot fever).

-- Nontuberculous mycobacteriosis (environmental mycobacteria)
+- Nontuberculous mycobacteriosis (environmental mycobacteria).